telosnetwork/rng-oracle-bridge/README.md

-⚠ **This README is still WIP**

-# RNG Native Oracle <> EVM Bridge
+# RNG Oracle Bridge

-This repository includes two folders, the [EVM side](https://github.com/telosnetwork/native-oracle-bridge/tree/main/evm) of the rng oracle bridge and its [Native side](https://github.com/telosnetwork/native-oracle-bridge/tree/main/native).
+This repository includes three folders that need to be setup for the bridge to work: [EVM](https://github.com/telosnetwork/native-oracle-bridge/tree/main/evm), [Antelope](https://github.com/telosnetwork/native-oracle-bridge/tree/main/antelope), [listeners](https://github.com/telosnetwork/native-oracle-bridge/tree/main/listeners).

 Follow the instructions below, in the right order, to deploy it